AdrianArnaiz/AdrianArnaiz/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Trustworthy for high-stakes settings
+- Trustworthy AI for high-stakes settings
 - Social networks and recommender systems
 - Graph neural networks and network science
 - AI regulation and policy-making